luisaugustos/Pothole-Recognition/README.md

 You can download the images here https://app.roboflow.ai/ds/h9SGxHMxGT?key=0tUVCjSgNz

-In the dataset folder have all the images used to generate the dataset, including their respectives labels.
+In the dataset folder have all the images original (500) that generated the dataset to `roboflow`, including their respectives labels.